Search-and-Fetch with 2 Robots on a Disk: Wireless and Face-to-Face Communication Models: Conclusion

 In this paper we introduced a new problem on {\em searching and fetching} which we called \emph{treasure-evacuation} from a unit disk.
 We studied two online variants of treasure-evacuation with two robots, based on different communication models.
 The main point of our approach was to propose distributed algorithms by a collaborative team of robots.
 Our main results demonstrate how robot communication capabilities affect the treasure evacuation time by contrasting face-to-face (information can be shared only if robots meet) and wireless (information is shared at any time) communication.

-There are several open problems in addition to sharpening our bounds.
-These include problems on 1) the number of robots, 2) other geometric domains (discrete or continuous), 3) differing robot starting positions, 4) multiple treasures and exits, 5) limited range wireless communication, 6) robots with different speeds, 6) different a priori knowledge of the topology or partial information about the targets, etc. In particular, we anticipate that nearly optimal algorithms for small number of robots, e.g. for $n=3,4$, or any other variation of problem we consider will require new and significantly different algorithmic ideas than those we propose here, still in the same spirit.
+There are several open problems in addition to sharpening our bounds, and in particular to giving lower bounds that would effectively separate the two communication models.
+Other variations of our problem include the consideration of different 1) number of robots, 2) geometric domains (discrete or continuous), 3) robot starting positions, 4) number of hidden objects, 5) communication models, 6) robots' speeds, 7) a priori knowledge of the topology or partial information about the targets (\textit{e.g.} a bound on the distance of the hidden items or no information at all), etc. In each case, the challenging task is to establish either tight bounds, or to separate closely related problems, \textit{e.g.} the problem in which either the exact distance vs a bound on the distance of the hidden items is known.

+When it comes to searching with multiple robots, our 2-robot algorithms can be easily extended to the $n$-robot case.
+Assuming that $n$ is even (otherwise we ignore one robot) we split the robots into pairs, defining points in intervals of length $4\pi/n$ on the cycle, assigning each pair of robots to each such poin.
+Then, we let them run the corresponding 2-robot algorithm.
+Would that strategy be improvable?
+We anticipate that nearly optimal algorithms for small number of robots, \textit{e.g.} for $n=3,4$, or any other variation of problem we consider will require new and significantly different algorithmic ideas than those we propose here, still in the same spirit.

+\acknowledgements The authors would like to thank the anonymous reviewers for proposing a number of suggestions that resulted in various improvements.